 It is interesting to observe that the number of available disks D does not appear in the denominator of the base of the logarithm, although it appears in the denominator of all other terms.
-If this would be the case, then D would somewhat penalize the sorting algorithms because it would reduce the logarithm's base and possibly increase the number of passes.
-We say "possibly" because D occurs in the denominator of the logarithm's argument.
-In the light of Theorem ??, multi-way Mergesort is I/O and time optimal on one disk, so D linearly boosts its performance thus having more disks is linearly advantageous (at least from a theoretical point of view).
+If this would be the case, instead, D would somewhat penalize the sorting algorithms because it would reduce the logarithm's base.
+In the light of Theorem 5.1, multi-way Mergesort is I/O and time optimal on one disk, so D linearly boosts its performance thus having more disks is linearly advantageous (at least from a theoretical point of view).
 But Mergesort is no longer optimal on multi-disks because the simultaneous merging of k > 2 runs, should take O(n/DB) I/Os in order to be optimal.
-This means that it should be able to fetch D pages per I/O, hence one per disk.
-This cannot be guaranteed by the current merging-scheme because whichever is the distribution of the kruns among the D disks, and even if we know which are the next DB items to be loaded in the heap $\mathcal{H}$ , it could be the case that more than B of them reside on the same disk thus requiring more than one I/Os from that disk, hence preventing the parallelism in the read operation.
-In the following Section 4.4 we will address this issue by proposing the disk striping technique, that comes close to the I/O-optimal bound via a simple data layout on disks, and the Greedsort algorithm that achieves full optimality by devising an elegant and sophisticated merging scheme.
+This means that the algorithm should be able to fetch D pages per I/O, hence one per disk.
+This cannot be guaranteed, at every step, by the current merging-scheme because whichever is the distribution of the k runs among the D disks, and even if we know which are the next DB items to be loaded in the heap $\mathcal{H}$ , it could be the case that more than B of these items reside on the same disk thus requiring more than one I/O from that disk, hence preventing the parallelism in the read operation.

+In the following Section 5.4 we will address this issue by proposing the disk striping technique, that comes close to the I/O-optimal bound via a simple data layout on disks, and the Greedsort algorithm that achieves full optimality by devising an elegant and sophisticated merging scheme.

-4.2.2 A lower-bound for Permuting
+5.2.2 A lower-bound for Permuting

 Let us assume that at any time the memory of our model, hence the internal memory of size M and the unbounded disk, contains a permutation of the input items possibly interspersed by empty cells.
-No more than n blocks will be non empty during execution of the algorithm, because n steps (and thus I/Os) is an obvious upper bound to the I/O-complexity of Permuting.
-We denote by $P_t$ the number of permutations generated by an algorithm with t I/Os, where $t \le n$ and $P_0 = 1$ since at the beginning we have as permutation the input order.
-In what follows we estimate $P_t$ and then set $P_t \ge n!$ in order to derive the minimum number of steps needed to realize any possible permutation given in input.
-Permuting is different from Sorting in that we do not need comparisons, because the permutation to be realized is provided in input.
+No more than n blocks will be non empty during the execution of the algorithm, because n steps (and thus I/Os) is an obvious upper bound to the I/O-complexity of Permuting (obtained by mimicking on disk the Permuting algorithm for the RAM model).
+We denote by $P_t$ the number of permutations generated by an algorithm with t I/Os, where $t \le n$ and $P_0 = 1$ since at the beginning we have the input order as initial permutation.
+In what follows we estimate $P_t$ and then set $P_t \ge n!$ in order to derive the minimum number of steps t needed to realize any possible permutation given in input.
+Permuting is different from Sorting because the permutation to be realized is provided in input, and thus we do not need any computation.
 So in this case we distinguish three types of I/Os, which contribute differently to the number of generated permutations: